 - Religion and Philosophy

-The Angels of Mons - Was this a miracle or the Mass Hysteria of dying soldiers ?
+The Angels of Mons - Was This an Incredible Miracle or the Mass Hysteria of Dying Soldiers ?

 During the Great War of 1914 to 1918 the death toll was measured monthly in hundreds of thousands and the conditions in the trenches so horrific that many began to doubt their own sanity.
 Unlike the events that followed 20 years later, troops on both sides were driven by patriotism to fight for a cause they and most of the population, didn’t understand.
 To men who had undergone days even weeks of constant shelling, explosions, running from shell hole to shell hole in stinking heat or thick cloying mud, treading on rotting corpses, a few snatched moments of sleep seemed a luxury.
 Under these circumstances a man could be forgiving for “seeing” miracles and imagining some saviour to take him away from this hellish situation.